amazon-archives/data-pipeline-samples/README.md

 ```
 ##Examine the contents of the samples/helloworld/helloworld.json file to understand what's going on.

+Check out the other samples in this reposity to find helpful getting started templates.

 ##Disclaimer
 The samples in this repository are meant to help users get started with Data Pipeline.
 They may not be sufficient for production environments.
-Users should carefully inspect code samples before running them.
+Users should carefully inspect samples before running them.

 _Use at your own risk._